Qatar bans sale of beer at World Cup stadiums in about-face - NewsBreak

 Wales asks FIFA why rainbow hats were removed at World Cup

-The Wales soccer federation says it asked FIFA for clarity on reports some Wales fans were stopped from taking rainbow-colored hats into a World Cup stadium
+DOHA, Qatar (AP) — The Wales soccer federation says it has asked FIFA for clarity on reports some Wales fans were stopped from taking rainbow-colored hats into a World Cup stadium.
+The Welsh federation said it was involved in creating the hats for fans to wear in Qatar, starting...

-World Cup 2022: Saudi Arabia hands upset loss to Argentina, Lionel Messi
+First Dutch game one of least-watched first games in World Cup in Netherlands

-Saudi Arabia scored twice in the second half to overcome a one-goal deficit and rally past Lionel Messi and Argentina for an upset in a Group C World Cup opener Tuesday in Lusail, Qatar.
+AMSTERDAM, Nov 22 (Reuters) - The Netherlands' victory over Senegal in the 2022 World Cup in Qatar on Monday drew one of the lowest domestic television audiences ever for a Dutch national team's first match at a World Cup or European Championship, Dutch press agency ANP said on Tuesday.

 Comments / 0